For about two years, I struggled with my inner daemons on my own.

 My input: I always knew that I had to do this myself.
 Of course Phil was a tremendous help and I love him deeply for that, but in the end I had to put in the work.
 Surprisingly, all of this never really affected our relationship; we still had the best time!
 I always tell people that the relationship enabled me to find myself, which is paradoxical in itself, but it really created a safe space for me to discover myself.

 9. Be sensitive with the language you use.

 Don’t make comments to your or her/his friends, or anyone, about their body.
 If you’re willing to be supportive of your partner’s recovery, then that means you are willing to be sensitive about the language you use around them.

 My input: You might be surprised to hear this, but I know so many women out there who's partners have made their body image issues WORSE through them making remarks.
 Like whyyyyy…Ladies listen up – if you’re struggling with any type of body image issue and your partner is FUELING that through his comments and behavior, he’s a jerk!

 What would you say to someone who is hesitating to tell their loved ones about their struggle?

 Rip of the bandage and just do it!
-When you opened up to me (and in turn admitted your problems to yourself), it allowed your healing to truly start.
-I admire you for being strong enough to tell me very early on in our relationship, and I really think that helped you nip it in the butt before it got even worse.
+The you Stef opened up to me (and in turn admit her problems to herself), it allowed your healing to start.
+I admire you for being strong enough to tell me very early on in our relationship, and I really think that helped you nip it in the butt before it got real bad.

 Also, telling others your story and being vulnerable was therapeutic in it’s own way.
 Not only did you realize your vulnerabilities are actually her strength, but you also received such an outpouring from other’s that were going through the same thing, which was beautiful to watch.